Frequently Asked Questions

 Q: What Code areas do you consult in?

-A: STCI (Stephen Twist Consulting, Inc.) is considered an expert in Accessibility for both ADA and California, along with California Building Code, Plumbing Code, Mechanical Code, Electric Code, Green Code, Residential Code and Energy Code.
+A: STCI (Stephen Twist Consulting, Inc.) is considered an expert in Accessibility for both ADA and California, along with California Building Code, Plumbing Code, Mechanical Code, Electrical Code, Green Code, Residential Code and Energy Code.

 FAQ 18